open-gpdb/gpdb/gpdb-doc/markdown/install_guide/install_gpdb.html.md

 ### <a id="topic_install"></a>Installing the Greenplum Database Software

-Before you begin installing Greenplum Database, be sure you have completed the steps in [Configuring Your Systems](prep_os.html) to configure each of the coordinator, standby coordinator, and segment host machines for Greenplum Database.
+Before you begin installing Greenplum Database, be sure you have completed the steps in [Configuring Your Systems](prep_os.html) to configure each of the master, standby master, and segment host machines for Greenplum Database.

 **Important:** After installing Greenplum Database, you must set Greenplum Database environment variables.
 See [Setting Greenplum Environment Variables](init_gpdb.html).